MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 ## Week 4 Homework: :house:

-1. Copy all .fasta available at: /group/mscbmi/hw4/*.fasta into your home directory:
+- Copy all .fasta available at: **/group/mscbmi/hw4/** into  a working directory under home:

 ```
 $ mkdir hw4